Christopher Chittock jailed for Sarah Shields murder

 He was ordered to pay her parents 200,000 Euros (£172,000).

-Chittock, an engineer, had denied murder and claimed Ms Shields left him for another British holidaymaker called Jason before she died.'Out of spite'
+Chittock, an engineer, had denied murder and claimed Ms Shields left him for another British holidaymaker called Jason before she died.

 The jury of nine people at the Provincial Court in Las Palmas de Gran Canaria heard the attack began after Chittock discovered text messages exchanged between Ms Shields and ex-boyfriend William Newham.